ISTA-SPiDerS/chain-execution-benchmark/README.md

 All smart contracts in this repository are currently written using the [Move](https://github.com/move-language/move) Smart Contract Language.
 Nonetheless, we kept the smart contract code simple to facilitate porting this benchmark to other smart contract execution engines.

+More details can be found in our paper: [paper](https://arxiv.org/abs/2401.14278)